bueltge/authenticator/readme.md

 ## Settings
 You can change the settings of Authenticator on Options → Reading.
 The settings refer to the behaviour of your blog's feeds.
 Should they be protected by HTTP-Authentication (not all Feed-Readers support this) or by an authentication token, which is simply add to your feed URL as Parameter.
 The third option is to keep everything in place.
 So Feed-URLs will be redirected to the login page if the user is not logged in (send no auth-cookie).

+If you using token authentication, you can show the token to the blog users on their profile settings page by setting these option.

 ### HTTP Auth
 Users can gain access to the feed with their Username/Password.